Demolition Man (film): Plot

-Anticipating that Phoenix will attempt to secure firearms, Spartan has Huxley lead him to a museum and finds Phoenix looting an exhibit of weapons.
-To Spartan's surprise, Phoenix is even deadlier than before.
-Phoenix escapes and holds Cocteau at gunpoint, but is unable to kill him, as Cocteau had implanted a command in his rehabilitation program to prevent him from doing so.
-Cocteau instead orders Phoenix to kill Edgar Friendly, the leader of a resistance group called the Scraps who refuse to conform to Cocteau's moral ideals and who live in the underground ruins of old Los Angeles.
+Anticipating that Phoenix will attempt to secure firearms, Spartan rejects the computer's projection that Phoenix will first create a new drug network, has Huxley lead him to a museum, and finds Phoenix looting an exhibit of weapons.
+Phoenix escapes and unexpectedly runs into Cocteau, holds him at gunpoint but is unable to kill him, since Cocteau has altered his rehabilitation program to prevent him from doing so.
+Cocteau then orders Phoenix to kill Edgar Friendly, the leader of the Scraps, a resistance society that lives underground.
+Spartan arrives to find Cocteau unharmed and ponders why Phoenix would stop to talk to this one person.